romqrq/Red-Planet-Explorer/README.md

 ## Testing

-During development process, the main tool for tests was the Developer Tools from Google Chrome.
+During development process, the main tool for tests was the Google Chrome Developer Tools.
 The website was deployed on GitHub and tested on different screen resolutions and manufacturers (mobile phones).
 The link was shared through slack, whatsapp and facebook and we collected users feedback to re-evaluate our project and find ways to improve it from the user point of view.

 We asked the users doing the test to fulfill the four tasks from our User Stories and we asked for their feedback for these specific stories.
 The results were productive, offering important insights from the users perspective and also reinforcing positive aspects of the project.

 The website was also tested through Google Chrome Developer tools - Audits for performance, Progressive web app, best practices, accessibility and SEO, with a simulated fast 3g connection and 4x CPU slowdown.
-Some aspects weren't tackled due to our present technical limitations.

 Many of the tests were made manually.
-Testing the input fields with different formats of data such as email formats and required fields not to be allowed for submition as blank.
+Testing the input fields with different formats of data such as data types and required fields not to be allowed for submition as blank.
 We also tested the user stories as test path to ensure they work as desired.

 Some issues rose up regarding some images file size.
 After trying to further compress, we decided to replace the ones that we couldn't get compressed any further and it improved the loading time.

-The assets/images/body-bg.jpg is a bigger file than the

 After the tests, we are satisfied with the way the website works on different devices and browsers.